MakeSchool/mediabook-demo/T001-WorkingWithVariables/p003_variable-activity.md

 high_score = my_score
 ```

-The variable table would look like this:
+The variable table for this code contains each line of code in order and looks like this:

 | Line # | Variable   | Value |
 | ------ | ---------- | ----- |